naraysa/gzsl-od/README.md

 # Out-of-Distribution Detection for Generalized Zero-Shot Action Recognition

 ## Overview
 This repository is the PyTorch implementation for the paper [Out-of-Distribution Detection for Generalized Zero-Shot Action Recognition](https://arxiv.org/abs/1904.08703), to be published at [CVPR 2019](http://cvpr2019.thecvf.com/).
+This repo is based on the codebase of [f-CLSWGAN](https://www.mpi-inf.mpg.de/departments/computer-vision-and-multimodal-computing/research/zero-shot-learning/feature-generating-networks-for-zero-shot-learning/), which was originally proposed for zero-shot object classification.

 ## Dependencies
 1. PyTorch 0.3.1